Curvaceous Lingerie Model Eden Levine Flaunts Booty In A Skimpy Bikini On Instagram

-Instagram model Eden Levine is famous on Instagram for her curvaceous figure.
+Instagram model Eden Levine is famous for her curvaceous figure.
 The model loves to flaunt her enviable physique on the photo-sharing platform every week which has helped her attract more than 1.7 million followers.

 The current week has been no exception, as the model treated her fans to multiple bikini pictures, all of which gained significant traction.

 In her latest picture, the model could be seen wearing a skimpy mustard-colored bikini that perfectly hugged her curves.
-The model posed for the snap while turning her back toward the camera and, in the process, she put her famous derriere on full display to titillate her fans.
+Eden posed for the snap while turning her back toward the camera and, in the process, she put her famous derriere on full display to titillate her fans.

 The 31-year-old model wore her curly tresses down, accessorized with a large white straw hat and opted for a full face of makeup to ramp up the glam.

 The picture was captured outdoors, next to some sun loungers.
-It appears that the location was next to some swimming pool, but it could not be seen in the snap.
+It appears that the location was next to a swimming pool, but the snap was not geo-tagged, nor could a pool be seen in the photo.

 In the caption, Eden wrote that she is trying to convince herself to go to the gym, adding that she is having a very hectic schedule lately because of traveling and working.
-She also wrote that she is experiencing a jet lag.
+She also wrote that she is experiencing jet lag, and asked followers if they had any remedies to help speed up her recovery.

 View this post on Instagram